 Once you have determined that ALL of the above criteria apply to you, you may begin the process of applying for financial aid.
 You must reapply for financial aid every academic year you plan to attend.

 All new and returning students must have a current admissions application on file with the Admissions Office.
-New students must have their final official high school transcript or GED on file.
+New students must have their final official high school transcript, GED certificate, homeschooling record or ATB Alternative on file.
 Transfer students must have ALL FINAL OFFICIAL transcripts from any and all institutions of higher education on file with the Admissions Office.

 Apply for a FSA ID at fsaid.ed.gov.
 The FSA ID application is for students and/or parents who need to electronically sign the Free Application for Federal Student Aid (FAFSA).
 You may also use the FSA ID to electronically sign Master Promissory Notes for federal student loans.

-Common reasons that financial aid has not been disbursed to your bill are:
+Common reasons that financial aid has not been disbursed to your account are:

 - Master promissory note has not been completed and submitted for Direct and/or PLUS federal student loans.

 - Entrance Counseling has not been completed and submitted for Federal Direct student loans.

 - You are not maintaining Satisfactory Academic Progress (SAP)